Choctaw language: Orthography

-Morphology and grammar
+Morphology

 Verbal morphology

 Choctaw verbs display a wide range of inflectional and derivational morphology.
 In Choctaw, the category of verb may also include words that would be categorized as adjectives or quantifiers in English.
 Verbs may be preceded by up to three prefixes and followed by as many as five suffixes.
 In addition, verb roots may contain infixes that convey aspectual information.

 Verb prefixes

 The verbal prefixes convey information about the arguments of the verb: how many there are and their person and number features.
 The prefixes can be divided into three sorts: agreement markers, applicative markers, and anaphors (reflexives and reciprocals).
 The prefixes occur in the following order: agreement-anaphor-applicative-verb stem.

 Agreement affixes

 The agreement affixes are shown in the following chart.
 The only suffix among the personal agreement markers is the first-person singular class I agreement marker /-li/.
 Third-person is completely unmarked for class I and class II agreement arguments and never indicates number.

 Some authors (Ulrich 1986, Davies, 1986) refer to class I as actor or nominative, class II as patient or accusative and class III as dative.
 Broadwell prefers the neutral numbered labels because the actual use of the affixes is more complex.
 This type of morphology is generally referred to as active–stative and polypersonal agreement.

 Class I affixes always indicate the subject of the verb.
 Class II prefixes usually indicate direct object of active verbs and the subject of stative verbs.
 Class III prefixes indicate the indirect object of active verbs.
 A small set of stative psychological verbs have class III subjects; an even smaller set of stative verbs dealing primarily with affect, communication and intimacy have class III direct objects.